2026 Athens Intensive Schedule

 Athens, Greece

-Participants are on their own to buy appropriate tickets to/from airport, as well as transportation over the 3 days.
-We wll be traveling to differen church-planting sites each afternoon so you will need a ticket.
+Participants are on their own to buy appropriate tickets to/from the airport, as well as transportation over the 4 days.

 Getting to/from the airport

-Taxi – should cost 40-60 Euros to downtown Athens.
-Note that you will need CASH (in EURO), as taxis don’t typically accept credit cards.
+Should cost 40-60 Euros to downtown Athens.
+Note that you will need CASH (in EUROS), as taxis don’t typically accept credit cards unless you book through the Uber or FreeNow apps.
 This will be the fastest and most convenient method.

-Metro – may involve one or more line changes, depending on where you are staying.
-Tickets can be purchased from machines at the airport using either cash or credit card.
+May involve one or more line changes, depending on where you are staying.
+Tickets can be purchased from machines at the airport using either cash or a credit card.
 This will take longer than a taxi.

 Getting around Athens

-You will need to figure out what transportation card fits your need best.
+You will need to figure out which transportation card fits your needs best.
 We will be taking public transportation at least once per day.
-Feel free to share findings or recommendations with this group (or via WhatsApp group).
-(One website for reference is https://www.athenstransport.com/english/tickets/)
+Feel free to share findings or recommendations with this group (or via our WhatsApp group).